dmendres/RepData_PeerAssessment1/PA1_template.md

 maxStepsDate = dfActivity[which.max(dfActivity$steps), "date"]
 maxStepsDay = weekdays(maxStepsDate)
 ```
-5 minute interval of maximum avarage activity (206.2 steps) occurs at 8:35.
+The 5-minute interval of maximum average (over all days) activity (206.2 steps) occurs at 8:35.
 Interestingly, the overall maximum number of steps is 806 which occurs at 6:15 on 2012-11-27, which is a Tuesday.

 ## Imputing missing values